Web scraping configuration

 Web scraping configuration sections

 The aggregated web scraping configuration consists of a JSON array of configuration objects.
-Each configuration object can contain five high-level sections (or JSON properties) identified in the following JSON schema.
+Each configuration object can contain the high-level sections (or JSON properties) identified in the following JSON schema.

 Further details on configuring each section through the recommended editing mode are provided further below.